 Massage the mask into your skin before a shower.
 Leave it on during your shower.
 The steam will help the ingredients penetrate better.
 Wash off at the end of your shower.

-Chamomile is a soothing herb that is great for inflammation and breakouts.
-It has a calming effect on your skin that is ideal for a nighttime face mask.
+Chamomile face masks are soothing masks that are great for inflammation and breakouts.
+They have a calming effect on your skin that is ideal for a nighttime face mask.
 The addition of almonds adds vitamin E and the oats help exfoliate your face.

 - 1 pot chamomile tea